The Agreement between the Vatican and Israel:

 One of the most important ways in which this change, while there has been a little of this on a cultural level, there could and should be much more collaboration, cultural, educational and interreligious.
 Not least of all in this regard is the profound commitment in the Fundamental Agreement of the Holy See to join with the State of Israel in the actual combat of anti-Semitism as well as other bigotry throughout the world.

 The agreement came after the Palestinians recently expressed concern about new housing in and around the Holy City’s eastern half, which Israel captured in the 1967 Middle East War.

 The agreement was the most significant development in PLO-Vatican relations since formal ties were established in 1994.

 Signed in the Vatican, fifteenth of February, 2000

 The “Basic Agreement Between the Holy See and the PLO dealt with the following matters:

-- About the third of the agreement dealt with the issue of Jerusalem.
+About a third of the agreement dealt with the issue of Jerusalem.

-- It mentioned also, “unilateral decisions and actions altering the specific character and status of Jerusalem are morally and legally unacceptable.”
+It also mentioned, “unilateral decisions and actions altering the specific character and status of Jerusalem are morally and legally unacceptable.”

 The immediate reaction from Israel was that:” any unilateral decisions affecting Jerusalem were “morally and legally unacceptable, and considered the agreement as an interference in the negotiations between Israel and Palestinians.”